Popular Alternative

 Popular Alternative (Alternativa Popolare, AP) is a Christian-democratic political party in Italy that was founded on 18 March 2017 after the dissolution of New Centre-Right (NCD), one of the two parties that emerged at the break-up of The People of Freedom (PdL, the main Italian centre-right party from 2008 to 2013).
 "Popular" is a reference to popolarismo, the Italian variety of Christian democracy.
 The party has been a member of the European People's Party (EPP) since its foundation, having inherited the membership of the NCD.

 The party's founder was Angelino Alfano, a former protége of Silvio Berlusconi and secretary of PdL (2011–2013) who has served as Minister of Justice (Berlusconi IV Cabinet, 2008–2011), Interior (Letta and Renzi Cabinets, 2013–2016) and Foreign Affairs (Gentiloni Cabinet, 2016–2018).
 In December 2017 Alfano announced that he would not stand in the 2018 general election and the party suffered the split of a large centre-right faction, whose members wanted to re-align with the centre-right coalition.
 The rump of the party continued its alliance with the Democratic Party, by formally entering the centre-left coalition, and, with Alfano's backing, Beatrice Lorenzin, Minister of Health since 2013, became AP's de facto leader until she left to join the Democratic Party in 2019.

-The party has been led by Stefano Bandecchi since 2022, who approached more populist tendencies, but has failed to gain any national or regional representation, though the party is still active at the local levels.
+The party has been led by Stefano Bandecchi from 2022 to January 2026, who approached more populist tendencies, but has failed to gain any national or regional representation, though the party is still active at the local levels.